Stay Connected with CECH

-- Teach the first year of the bachelor's degree in high schools
+Teaching the first year of the bachelor's degree in high schools;

-- Use competency based graduate certificate to train high school teachers, enabling them to teach college courses
+A competency-based graduate certificate program to train high school teachers, enabling them to teach college courses;

-- Provide an accelerated bachelor's plus master's degree option to elimate an additional two years of education
+Provide an accelerated bachelor's plus master's degree option to eliminate an additional two years of education;

-The University of Cincinnati School of Information Technology partners with school districts to offer a pathway for high school students to work towards completing college and a career in Information Technology.
+The University of Cincinnati School of Information Technology partners with school districts to offer a pathway for high school students of all socioeconomic backgrounds to work towards completing college and a career in Information Technology.

 Students complete their first year of college while still in high school.
 The program reduces the number of years to graduate and the total cost.
 All students who complete their first year of classes in high school and complete these classes with a C or above average will be automatically admitted to the University of Cincinnati Information Technology program.